invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

 It is ok to read, but can be very difficult to work with or write.
 IRTools and Cassette exist to make this easier, but to properly understand how it works, lets run through a manual example (originally from a [JuliaCon talk on MagneticReadHead.jl](https://www.youtube.com/watch?v=lTR6IPjDPlo)).

-Let's define a generated function `rewritten`, that makes a copy of the Untyped IR (a `CodeInfo` object that it gets back from `@code_lowered`) and then mutates it, replacing each call with a call to the function `call_and_print`.
+Let's define a generated function `rewritten` that makes a copy of the Untyped IR (a `CodeInfo` object that it gets back from `@code_lowered`) and then mutates it, replacing each call with a call to the function `call_and_print`.
 Finally, this returns the new `CodeInfo` to be run when it is called.

 ```julia
 call_and_print(f, args...) = (println(f, " ", args); f(args...))